Vismod

-The term vismod is an abbreviation of the term visually modified, and is used by the elements of the United States Department of Defense to refer to any vehicle, aircraft, or other object that has been altered to simulate equipment used by an enemy for training purposes, often by specialized units referred to as the OpFor or opposing force.
-It is also sometimes used in filmmaking and television production to simulate real-world military equipment that is required for a scene in a television show or movie but cannot be procured due to financial or other complications.
-Below are some of the most well-known examples of vismod usage.
+A vismod (abbreviation of visually modified or visual modification) is a vehicle, aircraft, or other object that has been altered to simulate military equipment used by an enemy force, in order to make military exercises more realistic.
+"Vismod" also refers to the specific alterations made for this purpose.
+The term is used by the elements of the United States Department of Defense, who use vismod during training, sometimes with specialized OpFor (opposing force) military units.
+Vismod is also sometimes used in filmmaking and television production to simulate real-world military equipment required for a scene that cannot be procured due to financial or other complications.

-Vismods in the US Navy and US Air Force
+Use in the US Navy and US Air Force

 The United States Navy and Air Force were the first branches of the military to use vismods effectively for training purposes in response to appalling air-to-air combat performance of their pilots during the Vietnam War, taking A-4 Skyhawks and F-5 Freedom Fighters and painting them in the colors of Soviet and Warsaw Pact aircraft, complete with red star insignia.

-These were used as 'adversary' aircraft at the Navy's Top Gun program at Marine Corps Air Station Miramar and the Air Force's RED FLAG exercises at Nellis Air Force Base (Top Gun was later replaced by the Naval Strike and Air Warfare Center at Naval Air Station Fallon).
-These aircraft were later supplemented and eventually replaced by F/A-18 Hornets, F-14 Tomcats, and F-16 Fighting Falcons, with the Air Force recently adding F-15 Eagles as well.
+These were used as 'adversary' aircraft at the Navy's Top Gun program at Marine Corps Air Station Miramar and the Air Force's RED FLAG exercises at Nellis Air Force Base.
+Top Gun was later replaced by the Naval Strike and Air Warfare Center at Naval Air Station Fallon.
+These aircraft were later supplemented and eventually replaced by F/A-18 Hornets, F-14 Tomcats, and F-16 Fighting Falcons, with the Air Force recently adding F-15 Eagles.

-Vismods in the US Army
+Use in the US Army

 Following the example set by the Navy and Air Force, the United States Army developed the National Training Center at Fort Irwin, California.
 Due to the complex and intricate nature of modern mechanized warfare, the vismods used here cover a wide range of ground vehicles and even helicopters (UH-1 Hueys made to resemble the Mil Mi-8, for example), fitted with MILES gear.

 The most common vismods were M551 Sheridan light tanks which were dressed up to resemble Russian-made tanks and Infantry Fighting Vehicles such as the T-72 and BMP-1 and Humvees made to resemble BRDM-2 scout vehicles.
-As the Sheridans aged and grew harder and more inefficient to maintain, they were eventually replaced with M113 armored personnel carriers and M1 Abrams tanks.
-Similar vismod-equipped units also operate at the Joint Readiness Training Center at Fort Polk, Louisiana.
+As the Sheridans aged and grew harder and more inefficient to maintain, they were replaced with M113 armored personnel carriers and M1 Abrams tanks.

+Similar vismod-equipped units operate at the Joint Readiness Training Center at Fort Johnson, Louisiana.